1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 ---
 ## Why using Cloud?
-* Cost
+* Cost effective?
+  * Pay-as-you-go
   * Someone else is taking care of stuff
-    * Avoiding overheads
+    * Avoiding overheads, licensing...
-    * Licensing
-    * Security (?)
 * Flexibility - better use of resources
+  * Support new business models
 * Service availability
 * Data
-  * Storage infrastructure
-  * backups, recovery
+  * Storage infrastructure, backups, recovery

---
-## Why using Cloud?
-* Capacity planning
-  * Demand for a service may varies with time
-    * Pay-as-you-go
-  * Upgrading infrastructure for new products
   * Data migration
 * Environmentally friendly?
-  * Leading to new energy solutions
+  * Power, cooling, leading to new energy solutions
-  * Localization of "cloud data centers"

 --

 ## Challenges!
 * Legal and constraints on hosting location
-  * Who will see it?
   * Sensitive data, personal integration, legal issues
 * When I delete data is it deleted?
   * Transparency how data is handle
 * SaaS is often free....or?
   * Is Google Docs free?
 Is Facebook?

---
-## Challenges!

 * Portability
-  * How to change cloud provider?
-  * Data lock-in, What if the provider will shut down?
+  * Vendor lock-in, What if the provider will shut down?
-  * Data Transfer Bottlenecks?
-    * The cost of big data transfer
-    * Ship disk?
-* How to handle variable capacity?
-  * Support
+* What happen when our PaaS is acquired?
-  * Cost
+* ...
-* Private or public or hybrid?

 ---